awsdocs/aws-systems-manager-user-guide/doc_source/automation-share-document.md

 ## Share a Document \(AWS CLI\)<a name="automation-share-using-cli"></a>

-The following procedure requires that you specify a region for your CLI session\.
+The following procedure requires that you specify an AWS Region for your AWS CLI session\.

-1. Open the AWS CLI on your local computer and execute the following command to specify your credentials\.
+1. Open the AWS CLI on your local computer and run the following command to specify your credentials\.

    ```
    aws config